FabianHardt/k3d-bootstrap-cluster/README.md

 This project creates an k3d demo cluster.
 It comes with an interactive setup, which allows you to setup a Kubernetes cluster for demo and showcase purposes.

+## Documentation

+The documentation is available on [GitHub Pages](https://fabianhardt.github.io/k3d-bootstrap-cluster/).

 ### Preconditions

 - You should have installed *k3d* with it's dependencies on your system.
 See official installation guide: https://k3d.io/v5.5.1/#installation